lamastex/lamastex.github.io/_pages/consulting/industry/SE/CombientAB/CombientAB-MathsATUppsala.md

 - Build from [360-in-525 Minutes Course Set in Data Sciences, Spring 2018 - starting **April 20 2018**](https://lamastex.github.io/360-in-525/) - jointly sponsored by Centre for Interdisciplinary Mathematics and Department of Mathematics, Uppsala University -- scalable geospatial analytics, digital humanities and global news feed processing, population genomics towards personalized medicine, etc.

 ### Request
-By supporting two secifically skilled Engineering Mathematics Assistants (Dan Lilja and Tilo Wiklund) at 10% of their PhD student salary from **April 1 - June 1 2018** one can generate content for training data scientists for specific needs of various Swedish industries.
+By supporting two specifically skilled Engineering Mathematics Assistants (Dan Lilja and Tilo Wiklund) at 10% of their PhD student salary from **April 1 - June 1 2018** one can generate content for training data scientists for specific needs of various Swedish industries.

 Need support from industry to take advantage of the momentum we have built up since March 2017!